13luiscabral13/SDLE/docs/Report.md

   <p align="center">Figure 3: Proxy as Load Balancer</p>
 </p><br>

-The core of the solution lies in the strategic management and distribution of data.
-The proposals for replication and sharding are directly informed by the architecture of Amazon Dynamo [1], providing a concrete and proven strategy for achieving scalability and resilience.
+--- 9

 <p align="center">
   <img src="../imgs/Node.png">
   <p align="center">Figure 4: Cloud Node</p>
 </p><br>

-As stated in [Figure 4], the server-side application has three threads as well, with proper concurrency control, to perform essential tasks: client request management, fault tolerance, and replication.
+- `Client request management`: recebe o estado atual do client, merge e retorna o seu sub-estado que interessa ao client;
+- `Fault tolerance`: periodically, the current state of the Cart is stored in the local database, allowing data recovery from the node in case of failure;
+- `Ring replication`: cada server pode periodicamente enviar o seu estado a outro servidor vizinho ou receber atualizações dos seus vizinhos;

+--- 10

 ### 4.1 Replication between nodes

-To ensure eventual consistency across the entire system, the replication of modified data between servers is crucial.
-Upon instantiation, servers gain access to a list of neighboring servers.
-The order of each server's list enables the construction of a dependency network in the form of a ring, as illustrated in [Figure 5].
+- To ensure eventual consistency across the entire system (lists sharding)

+- Upon instantiation servers gain access to a list of neighboring servers.

+- The order of each server's list enables the construction of a dependency network in the form of a ring;

 <p align="center">
   <img src="../imgs/Ring.png">
   <p align="center">Figure 5: Replication ring</p>
 </p><br>

-When a node detects a modification in its internal CRDT, it proceeds to communicate and propagate this alteration to the N neighboring nodes, following the specified order.
-The propagation involves a merge between the CRDTs of the two parties.
-In terms of connection fault tolerance, if a server among the chosen N servers does not respond, it is skipped, and communication is redirected to another remaining server.
+- Periodicamente it proceeds to communicate and propagate this alteration to the N neighboring nodes, following the specified order.

+- If a server among the chosen N servers does not respond, it is skipped, and communication is redirected to another remaining server.

-An interruption or failure of a node does not signify a permanent exit from the ring; therefore, it should not result in the rebalancing of the assignment of these partitions.
+- An interruption or failure of a node does not signify a permanent exit from the ring; therefore, it should not result in the rebalancing of the assignment of these partitions.

+--- 11

+Frontend

----
+--- 12

 ## 5. References